Bug report #2405

 Attaching a spatialite file that causes Simplify geometries to fail.

 #3 Updated by mesajs - over 11 years ago

 Identified a problem with Delaunay triangulation.
 The assumption in the code (doGeometry.py, def delaunay_triangulation) that the index and the featureId are the same thing does not appear to be valid, at least with spatialite tables (and possibly any source if a query has been applied to filter the layer?).

 Quick hack to the code to build a dictionary relating the two, and it works, both with and without an applied query.
 See attachment.

-#5 Updated by cfarmer - about 9 years ago
+#5 Updated by cfarmer - over 9 years ago

 Patch was not applied because this issue was fixed independently as part of a separate bug fix.
 Can you confirm this has been fixed (it has for me).
 Ticket may be ready to be closed, as several of the issues above belong to tools which have been significantly changed recently.
 Will test again soon.